The name of the Society shall be The Parrot Society hereinafter called The Society.

 The Society may acquire property, either freehold or leasehold, and shall have the authority to utilise external management of such properties, as decided by the Council.

-The Financial Accounts of The Society shall be properly kept by the Treasurer of The Society and shall be audited annually by a professional accountant not otherwise connected with The Society and that a duly audited income and expenditure account shall be presented to the Annual General Meeting, and published on-line or by whatever alternative method the Council shall determine from time to time.
+The Financial Accounts of The Society shall be properly kept by Officers of The Society, and shall be audited annually by a professional accountant not otherwise connected with The Society and that a duly audited income and expenditure account shall be presented to the Annual General Meeting, and published on-line or by whatever alternative method the Council shall determine from time to time.

 The Editor shall have complete discretion concerning the contents of the Magazine and its advertising rates, subject to the overall control and guidance of The Council.